josdemmers/NewWorldCompanion/README.md

 Using the app for the first time requires some extra work.
 You'll have to visit each of the crafting stations in-game and check the recipes you have already learned.
 Select the recipe in the app and click the checkmark when you have already learned the recipe.

 If you have selected which server to use for the price data you're done.
 Start playing the game, now when you want to lookup price data of an item simply hover your mouse over the item.
 For tradable items it will show the price data, for recipes it will show the learned status as well.

+## Troubleshooting

+### The configuration page ScreenProcess does not show an orange outline around the item icon.

+- The default settings work with a 2560x1440 resolution
+- Use the area threshold sliders if you have another resolution
+- Make sure your monitor and ingame resolution are the same.

 ## Feature show off